krishnakumar4a4/un-repeater/Readme.md

 1. Drop your scripts in scripts folder and make sure they are numbered
     - Place start related scripts in `scripts/start-hooks` folder
     - Place stop related scripts in `scripts/stop-hooks` folder
+    - Also,
-    - Also, if you want to run start/stop hook scripts in non block mode, simply add `.noblock` to it E.g: If a certain script blocks and if we still want to execute subsequent numbered scripts
+        - if you want to run start/stop hook scripts in non block mode, simply suffix it with `.noblock`
+            E.g: If a certain script blocks and if we still want to execute subsequent numbered scripts
+        - if you want to skip a start/stop hook script from execution, simply suffix it with `.skip`
 2. Run the program from CLI `SESSION_ROOT="session-data" go run main.go`.
 Where $SESSION_ROOT refers to folder in which collected session details will be preserved
 3. From status bar, you can start or stop a session